 “Hmm?” she asked, returning her attention to Dale.
 “What did you say?”

 “What was under the dirt?”

 “Worms,” she answered.
 “Big, fat red ones, tons of them, all knotted together and squirming over each other.
 When I planted last year, I dug up a couple of them, but nothing compared to what I saw yesterday.”
 She paused and swallowed, grimacing at the pain.
 “When I finally pulled the dandelion out, the ground gave way under it, leaving a deep hole.
-More of a crater, actually,” she stated.
-“Deep enough for me to stick my whole arm in.
+More of a crater,” she stated.
+“Deep enough for me to stick my entire arm in.
 You don’t suppose one of those worms got into my nose and burrowed itself in there, do you?
 Or somehow wiggled its way into my throat and nested there?”

 “Gross,” Monica said, shuddering at the thought of a worm being inside her mouth.
 Or worse, having one crawling around inside of her.

 “Is there something else?”

 “No,” she said, shaking her head as she gave it some thought.
 “Well, except for all of those little white things covering the roots.
 There seemed to be hundreds of those as well.”